KaiEkkrin/afk/README.txt

 ("Automated Flight Kit" or
  "Away From Keyboard", or whatever else you prefer.)

 AFK is an art project.
 It's an attempt to generate pretty, diverse 3D using only code and a random number generator, with no artistic intervention on the part of a human being.
+(It doubles as a learning exercise, of course.)

 As of the time of writing it is in a _very raw state_, containing many bugs.
-It will, for example, run out of space and crash if you approach a 3D object too closely.
-I intend to keep developing it.
-Some day it may acquire functionality like that of a game.
+It may, for example, run out of space and crash if you approach a 3D object too closely.
+I intend to keep on improving it.

+I am making AFK available under the terms of the GNU General Public License (v3).
+See LICENSE.txt.
+I reserve the right to dual-license my original code, as permitted by the GPL; if you'd like to contribute, see CONTRIBUTIONS.txt.

 To build AFK you will currently need:
  - a GNU/Linux distribution